Online Master of Business Administration

 Withdrawal from the University

 Students retain the right to withdraw from their program of study in which they are enrolled, and thus the university, based on the personal preferences and necessities of the individual.
-When a student makes a decision to formally withdraw from graduate study at Bryant, a student must submit a University Withdrawal form to the Office of the Registrar.
-Such notice serves to notify the University of a student’s intent not to register for future courses.
+When a student makes a decision to formally withdraw from graduate study at Bryant, the student must submit a University Withdrawal form to the Office of the Registrar.
+Such notice serves to notify the University of the student’s intent not to register for future courses.

 Financing Options